ashesthetic/retail-backend/README.md

-# Retail + Gas Station Management System
+# Retail + Gas Station Management System API

-A comprehensive retail and gas station management system built with modern web technologies.
+A comprehensive retail and gas station management system API built with Laravel.
+This is the backend API that serves data to the React frontend application.

 ## Repository